xymaxim/ytpb/docs/cli.rst

 The priority of applying settings is the following, from lowest to highest:

-- default, built-in settings
+1. Default, built-in settings.
-- the ``config.toml`` file under the default directory
+2. The ``config.toml`` file under the default directory.
-- a file specified via the ``--config`` option
+3. A file specified via the ``--config`` option.
-- user provided command options.
+4. User-provided command options.

 See `config.toml.example`_ for the available fields and their descriptions.